Cancellative sparse domination

-In this subsection we work on the unit interval $I = [0,1)$.
-We want to show that the inequality
+In this subsection we work on the unit interval $I = [0,1)$ with the canonical dyadic system $\D$.
+We will show that the inequality

-cannot hold for all functions $f$, if $C_0>0$ and the corresponding parameter $\eta$ in $\eta$-sparse family $\Ss=\Ss(f)$ are fixed.
-Of course, this immediately disproves similar estimates for any multiscale operator whose behavior is similar to that of $\MaxAvg_\D$, like $\Sh$.
+cannot hold in general for a sparse collection of cubes $\Ss \subseteq \D$.
+Of course, this immediately disproves similar estimates for any multiscale operator whose behavior is similar to that of $\MaxAvg_\D$, like a martingale transform or $\Sh$.
 For $J \in \D(I)$, let $\varphi_J$ be the affine bijection $J \to I$.
 One can make this unique by imposing that $\varphi_J$ is orientation-preserving.
 For convenience, we will write

 so that in particular we have